emperorfin/MilitaryJet/README.md

 ## Annoyance Alert

-- Too many comments.
+Too many comments.
 For example, some comments are just for sample purposes for someone who might be interested in a particular test case.
+Note that newer test classes with higher numbers suffixed in their names have very fewer and necessary comments.